253-528-5285

 • Network Security Liability: Covers costs connected with third-party damages due to a denial of access and theft of third-party information.

-Cyber liability insurance is fairly new so expect a wide divergence of coverage and costs.
+Cyber liability insurance is fairly new, so expect a wide divergence of coverage and costs.
 It may be purchased separately or as a rider to your current business insurance policy.
 Be prepared to comparison shop to get a better understanding of coverage and costs.

 Small business owners might also keep in mind that “an ounce of prevention is worth a pound of cure.”
 There are steps you can take to protect your business from becoming a cyber victim.

-Consider these steps to protect your data.
+Consider these steps to protect your data:

 1. Maintain robust malware detection software and keep existing software updated.

 2. Train employees not to open links contained in emails from unknown senders.
-Thirty percent of small businesses consider phishing to be their biggest cyber threat.2

 3. Encrypt your important data, such as bank account information, customer credit card numbers, etc.